Saliency Driven Perceptual Image Compression: Abstract

 \section{Abstract}

-We propose a new end-to-end trainable model for lossy image compression which includes a number of novel components.
-This approach incorporates 1) a hierarchical auto-regressive model; 2)it also incorporates saliency in the images and focuses on reconstructing the salient regions better; 3) in addition, we empirically demonstrate that the popularly used evaluations metrics such as MS-SSIM and PSNR are inadequate for judging the performance of deep learned image compression techniques as they do not align well with human perceptual similarity.
-We, therefore propose an alternative metric, which is learned on perceptual similarity data specific to image compression.

-Our experiments show that this new metric aligns significantly better with human judgements when compared to other hand-crafted or learned metrics.
-The proposed compression model not only generates images which are visually better but also gives superior performance for subsequent computer vision tasks such as object detection and segmentation when compared to other engineered or learned codecs.
+This paper proposes a new end-to-end trainable model for lossy image compression, which includes several novel components.
+The method incorporates 1) an adequate perceptual similarity metric; 2) saliency in the images; 3) a hierarchical auto-regressive model.
+This paper demonstrates that the popularly used evaluations metrics such as MS-SSIM and PSNR are inadequate for judging the performance of image compression techniques as they do not align with the human perception of similarity.
+Alternatively, a new metric is proposed, which is learned on perceptual similarity data specific to image compression.
+The proposed compression model incorporates the salient regions and optimizes on the proposed perceptual similarity metric.
+The model not only generates images which are visually better but also gives superior performance for subsequent computer vision tasks such as object detection and segmentation when compared to existing engineered or learned compression techniques.